Peter Venkman: Ghostbusters: Frozen Empire (2024)

 Murray again reprises his role as Peter in the 2024 film, Ghostbusters: Frozen Empire.
 In the film, in a rare occasion, Peter actually uses his scientific prowess, when he evaluates Nadeem Razmaadi (Kumail Nanjiani) and determined that he has pyrokinetic powers.
-He later joined his fellow Ghostbusters in the climactic fight against the death-chilling deity with the original Ghostbusters team play a pivotal role in opening the containment unit to capture the god Garraka.
+He later joined his fellow Ghostbusters in the climactic fight against Garraka. with the original Ghostbusters team playing a pivotal role by opening the containment unit to capture the death-chilling deity.

 Television

 The Real Ghostbusters

 In The Real Ghostbusters series, Peter's womanizing is toned down somewhat (though he is still quick to approach attractive women), but he retains his quick wit and cynical demeanor, and his arrogance is played up more.
 While not the official leader of the group, Peter is the closest thing they have to one, and often makes the decision whether the Ghostbusters will take a case or not.
 He often reinforces the prospect of Ghostbusters being a business and, with rare exceptions, opposes ghostbusting without the promise of equity.
 He is originally opposed to the idea of Slimer living in the firehouse, but quickly develops a love–hate relationship with the ghost; mostly hate whenever he is "slimed" on an episodic basis.

 The episodes "Venkman's Ghost Repellers", "Cold Cash and Hot Water", and "Treasure of the Sierra Tamale" feature Peter's father, a con artist/businessman who could not make an honest dollar and was often away on business during Peter's childhood, as mentioned in "X-mas Marks The Spot".
 He is depicted as a selfish, even obnoxious father; his relationship with Peter is estranged.
 Peter has claimed to be a Scorpio, as mentioned in "Mean Green Teen Machine".
 In "Last Train to Oblivion", one of Peter's favorite hobbies is trains, and he used to dream about driving a big locomotive when he was a child (Peter even studied engineering in college for two years before discovering it had nothing to do with trains).
-Peter Venkman was voiced by Lorenzo Music during the first season.
-At the start of the second season, Music was replaced by Dave Coulier when Murray complained to the studio that the character sounded too much like Garfield the cat (who was also voiced by Music).
-Coincidentally, Murray voiced Garfield in the 2004 live-action film and its 2006 sequel.
+Peter Venkman was voiced by Lorenzo Music during the first two seasons.
+After season 2 was completed, Bill Murray complained to the studio that the character sounded too much like Garfield the cat (who was also voiced by Music and Murray went on to voice Garfield in the 2004 live-action film and its 2006 sequel) and requested a change.
+The studio brought in Full House star and America's Funniest People co-host Dave Coulier to replace Music for the third season.
+According to Couiler, he wasn't trying to impersonate Bill Murray or Lorenzo Music but rather come up with his own style of voice for the character.